wkeeling/resume/README.rst

 - Used Python, XML, Solr, SPARQL to build a family of loosely coupled modules that formed part of a message-driven workflow, enabling both engineers, and end users, to publish and index content.

-- Used an iterative approach to migrate content prior to the migration date, allowing issues to be flushed out ahead of time, ensuring a smooth and successful migration.

 | **Senior Software Engineer (Contract) – Jaguar Landrover**
 | **May 2015 - December 2015 (2 renewals)**